 A great shave starts with a good lather.
 Let’s face it a bad lather can immediately ruin a good shave, cause major razor burn and leave a new wet shaver a bit “razor shy”.
 Taking the time to practice making a good lather will set you up for a successful shave.
-Here are some characteristics of a good shave lather, as well as some tips on how to build a perfect lather.
+Here are some characteristics of a good shave lather, as well as some tips on how to make shave lather.

 Mastering the Lather is the most artistic part of the shave experience.
 First you have to determine which method of lather building you prefer: Face Lather, Bowl or Scuttle or Hand/Palm Lather.

 CHARACTERISTICS OF A GOOD SHAVE LATHER

 Shave soap or cream is transformed it into a lather using a shave brush, water, and friction.
 [If you need a shaving brush, see Choosing a Shaving Brush].
 When made up properly, good shave lather is thick, like whipped cream and mostly free of large air bubbles.
 Remember the shave lather is the protective aspect of the shave, so you don’t want to cut any corners when whipping it up.

 TIPS TO ACHIEVE A GOOD LATHER